Fixed-Displacement Pump (TL)

 for inputs greater than 1

 ).
-Volumetric and mechanical efficiencies vary between a user-defined minimum and maximum value.
-Any values below or above this range will take the minimum and maximum setpoints respectively.
+Volumetric and mechanical efficiency vary between user-defined minimum and maximum values.
+Any values below or above this range will take the minimum and maximum set values, respectively.

-When the Leakage and friction parameterization parameter is set to `Input signal - volumetric and mechanical losses', the LV and LM ports are enabled.
-These ports receive the leakage flux and friction torque values as positive scalars.
+If the Leakage and friction parameterization parameter is set to `Input signal - volumetric and mechanical losses', then ports LV and LM are enabled.
+These ports receive the values of the leakage current and the moment of friction in the form of positive scalars.

 Ports